TrueShadow01/TrueShadow01/README.md

 Hi!
 ===============================================================================================================================================

-I am a dude who programs stuff.
+I am just a ordinary stranger.

 # About me

-- Completed some Web Projects (one of them listed below)
 - Currently developing a fork of [RE-Mesh-Editor from NSA-Cloud](https://github.com/NSACloud/RE-Mesh-Editor), Fork available down below in the Projects section
 - Based in Germany